LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

 **start** function would be taking the users input and would be sending, Hi with the user's name.

-**helf** function will prompt the message how can I help you.
+**help** function will prompt the message of how can I help you.

 **echo_text** and **sticker** function will send the same message or the stickers which the user has sent.

 **error** function would be printing the error message on the command prompt.

-- Finally, we will make a main function, which would be executed first on running the program.
+- Finally, we will make the main function, which would be executed first on running the program.
 It will take the updates and handle the updates.

 ```python
 def main():